garrett-hopper/fcbh-infrastructure-live/content-distribution/dbp-dev-account/README.md

 terragrunt apply (answer yes if the resources look correct)
 ```

+### Route 53 extras

+This process creates and populates the DNS zone dev.dbt.io.
+After running terragrunt here, the below must also be done:
+1. you must manually add an NS record to this zone in the parent domain dbt.io.
+If this isn't done, the created certificates won't be verified.
+2. you must also manually add an A Alias record for dev.dbt.io to this subdomain dev.dbt.io that points at the the created beanstalk.dev.dbt.io.
+If this isn't done, you can't successfully access the beanstalk via https.

 ### CICD extras

-The dbp/cicd resources require permission to access the GitHub DBP repository.
+In order to successfully create the AWS CodePipeline, the dbp/cicd resources require permission to access the GitHub DBP repository.
 From the faithcomesbyhearing account, generate a personal access token according to the following instructions https://docs.aws.amazon.com/codepipeline/latest/userguide/GitHub-create-personal-token-CLI.html

 Name the token appropriately so it is clear where it is being used.
-Suggestion: AWS CodePipeline in us-east-2
+Suggestion: AWS CodePipeline in us-west-2

 Create an environment variable suitably named so Terraform will process it as an input variable